astronomer/deploy-action/README.md

         dag-deploy-enabled: true
         parse: true
 ```
-### Change DAG Folder Example
+### Change the DAG folder

-In the following example the folder `/example-dags/dags` is specified as the DAG folder.
+In the following example, the folder `/example-dags/dags` is specified as the DAG folder.

 ```
 steps: